-The Moon and the Earth have a very strong magnetic pull on each other.
+The moon and Earth have a very strong magnetic pull on each other.
 As water is not stationary and able to move about freely, the Earth does not have full control over it.
 This enables the magnetic pull of the moon to influence large bodies of water on Earth.
-This magnetic pull is so strong that it creates ocean currents which in turn cause tides to form.
+This magnetic pull is so strong that it creates ocean currents, which in turn cause tides to form.

 Statistics Show Doctor Visits Increase During a Full Moon

 As we have seen the lunar effects on the Earth, many people have begun to believe that this magnetic pull can also influence animals and humans alike.
-One study done by Dr. Raegan Wells, DVM, suggested that emergency room visits during the 3 days the moon is full increases by a staggering percentage.
-Her research shows that there was a 23 greater amount of cats and a 28 greater amount of dogs in the emergency room during a full moon’s 3 night peak.
+One study done by Dr. Raegan Wells, DVM, suggested that emergency room visits during the three days the moon is full increases by a staggering percentage.
+Her research shows that there was a 23 percent increase in the number of cats and a 28 percent increase in the number of dogs in the emergency room during a full moon’s three-night peak.

-It is the job of the veterinary assistant to caution pet owners on the importance of pet safety while out at night.
+It is the job of the veterinary technician to caution pet owners on the importance of pet safety while out at night.
 Light reflecting collars or collar flashers should be used so automobiles may see your pet from a distance.
-Also, owners should be given the contact information to the nearest Emergency Center so they may plan accordingly.
-While many workers in the veterinary world like to joke about the weird occurrence that can happen on a full moon, and while many studies have hypothesized about the possible effects the moon may have on your pet, it has not yet been scientifically proven yet.
-However, that does not mean that you shouldn’t be careful during a night time romp with Fido!
+Also, owners should be given the contact information to the nearest emergency center so they may plan accordingly.
+While many workers in the veterinary world like to joke about the weird occurrence that can happen on a full moon, and while many studies have hypothesized about the possible effects the moon may have on your pet, it has not been scientifically proven yet.
+However, that does not mean you shouldn’t be careful during a nighttime romp with Fido!

 We invite you to click through our site or speak with an ABC Admissions Counselor at: